-- ➤ All staff will read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually. - > All staff will sign a declaration at the beginning of each academic year to say that they have reviewed the guidance. - ➤ Reinforce the importance of online safety when communicating with parents.
-This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online)

-Provide a safe space for pupils who are LGBT to speak out and share their concerns
+- All staff will read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at the start of each academic year as part of the annual training updates - All staff will sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents.
+This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - > Provide a safe space for pupils who are LGBT to speak out and share their concerns